 - Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their principal.
-Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC). - All complaints involving student to student harassment, except sexual harassment, will be first investigated at the school site.
-If such complaints are made directly to the District Office, the Region Office or the CRC Office, they will be referred to the school site for the initial investigation.
-Complaints of sexual harassment of a student will be investigated by the CRC Office with support from the school in accordance with the District's Title IX Sexual Harassment Manual.
-For more information, please contact CRC at (305) 995-1580 or visit http://hrdadeschools.net/civilrights. - This policy provides the steps to individual complaints of discrimination and harassment based on protected categories and the process for addressing the complaints.
+Additionally, they may report complaints of discriminatory or harassing conduct to with the Region Office or the District's Office of Civil Rights Compliance (CRC). - All complaints involving student on student harassment will be first investigated at the school site.
+If such complaints are made directly to the District Office, the Region Office, or the CRC Office, they will be referred to the school site for the initial investigation.
+For more information on discrimination and harassment based on the protected categories, please contact CRC at (305) 995-1580 or visit http://tinyurl.com/MDCPS-CRC. - This policy provides the steps for individual complaints of discrimination and harassment based on protected categories and the process for addressing the complaints.